mpwillson/pcloud/README_playlist.md

 # NOTES

-`playlist.sh` is written in Python 3.
+`playlist.py` is written in Python 3.
 Tested with versions 3.8 and 3.9.

 pCloud collections consist of a name, a type (1 for playlists) and a